-Sandy graduated as an Acupuncturist from the Pacific College of Holistic Medicine (2017) and is registered in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia.
+Sandy graduated from PCU College of Holistic Medicine (2017) and is registered in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia (CTCMA).
 She holds additional certification in Balance System Acupuncture, which focuses on treating both functional and internal disorders rooted in the ancient concept of healing the body by balancing meridians.
-Sandy is also certified in Facial Rejuvenation (Cosmetic) Acupuncture, a gentle procedure with minimal side effects that help to reduce fluid retention and puffiness, jaw and forehead tension and to boost collagen and elastin production.
+Sandy is also certified in Facial Rejuvenation (Cosmetic) Acupuncture, a gentle procedure with minimal side effects that help to reduce fluid retention, jaw and forehead tension and to boost collagen and elastin production.

-Sandy works with patients recovering from injury or surgery, or who suffer from chronic pain conditions or mental/emotional issues including anxiety and depression.
-Sandy offers acupuncture to support women’s health including menstrual issues, fertility, IVF support, breech baby, and can safely treat women during all stages of pregnancy.
+Sandy works with patients who are recovering from injury or surgery, suffer from chronic pain conditions, experience mental/emotional issues including anxiety and depression.
+Sandy also offers acupuncture to support women’s health including menstrual issues, fertility, IVF support, breech baby, and can safely treat women during all stages of pregnancy.

 When necessary, an acupuncture treatment with Sandy may include fire cupping, which is used to treat back and neck pain by loosening local fascia or connective tissue.
 Cupping increases local circulation, improving cellular metabolism and reducing inflammatory substances.

-With an additional background as a yoga instructor (2009) and as a registered holistic nutritionist (2012), Sandy is sure to offer you tools to take beyond the clinic floor.
+With additional background as a yoga instructor (2009) and as a registered holistic nutritionist (2012), Sandy is excited to support you in feeling your best beyond the clinic floor.

 Q. I’ve been injured in a motor vehicle accident.
 Am I covered to receive acupuncture?